 If you already have title-by-title subscriptions, you can renew these using our online portal.
 To do this, you will need your customer number.
 Please contact our customer services team if you do not have this information.

-Top up your subscription with access to a journal’s complete archive!
-Institutional subscribers can now license access to content published prior to 1998 via the Title-by-Title Archive.
+You can also ‘top-up’ your subscription with access to a journal’s complete archive.
+Subscribers can now license access to content published prior to 1997 via the Title-by-Title Archive.
 This cost-effective option allows you to shape your library’s archival collection on an annual, per title basis.

 Should you wish to get your request bespoke title lists direct from Taylor & Francis, please contact your account manager who will be happy to help.